Home > Our research > CAR T-cell therapy

 The treatment we are working on is a ‘third generation’ CAR T-cell therapy, which we hope may be at least as safe and effective, and easier to deliver, than treatments currently available elsewhere.
 Our ENABLE phase I safety trial got underway in late 2019, treating participants across the country to determine the optimal dose of the therapy.
 In January 2023 we treated our 21st and final patient in this dose escalation cohort.

-Preliminary results of the trial, published in November 2023, found no limiting toxicities at any of the doses tested.
+Preliminary results of the trial, presented at the American Society of Hematology meeting in December 2023, found no limiting toxicities at any of the doses tested.
 Importantly, none of the participants developed neurotoxicity or severe cytokine release syndrome – common side effects of some commercial CAR T-cell therapies.
 The trial also showed promising effectiveness, with around half of the participants’ lymphomas in complete response three months after receiving the treatment – that is, no signs of cancer in the body.

 These results suggest our new CAR T-cell therapy may reduce risk of severe side effects, while remaining effective.

-This will provide data critical for the design of a larger phase 2 trial, planned for 2024 where the effectiveness can be assessed more robustly.
-Because of the low toxicity rates in the phase 1 trial, we hope to treat patients earlier in their treatment pathway in a phase 2 trial.
+We are now preparing for a larger phase 2 registration trial, later in 2024, where effectiveness can be assessed more robustly.
+Because of the low toxicity rates in the phase 1 trial, we hope to treat patients earlier in their treatment pathway.
+The multi-site trial, ENABLE-2, will treat 60 patients over two years, with a view to regulatory approval.

 Trial recruitment

 The Malaghan Institute is not a provider of health services and does not recruit patients to clinical trials directly.
 Patients should speak to their haematologist or oncologist about whether this, or other clinical trials, might be an option for them.
-Referrals to the CAR T-cell ENABLE trial must be made by a relevant specialist to the Clinical Trials Unit at Wellington Hospital via [email protected].
+Referrals must be made by a relevant specialist to the Clinical Trials Unit at Wellington Hospital via [email protected].
 A public summary of the ENABLE trial is available on the ClinicalTrials.gov website.

 CAR T-cell research programme